Detect Any Shadow: Segment Anything for Video Shadow Detection: Approach

-Segment anything model (SAM)~\cite{kirillov2023segment} is pre-trained on 1 billion masks of 11M images, aiming to segment corresponding objects in natural images through user prompts.
+Segment anything model (SAM)~\cite{kirillov2023segment} is pre-trained on 1B masks of 11M images, aiming to segment corresponding objects in natural images through user interaction.
 The main inspiration for SAM comes from NLP, where foundation models are pre-trained through predicting tokens and then fine-tuned through prompt engineering for downstream tasks.
-SAM consists of three main components: an image encoder $E_{i}$, a flexible prompt encoder $E_{p}$, and a lightweight mask decoder $E_{m}$.
+Before introducing SAM~\cite{kirillov2023segment}, we present the symbols that will be used in Table~\ref{tab:symbol} for better understanding and readability.
+SAM~\cite{kirillov2023segment} consists of three main components: an image encoder $E_{i}$, a flexible prompt encoder $E_{p}$, and a lightweight mask decoder $E_{m}$.
 Specifically, the image encoder uses an MAE~\cite{he2022masked} pre-trained Vision Transformer (ViT)~\cite{dosovitskiyimage}.
-Given an image $\bm{I}$ of arbitrary size, it is first rescaled and padded to resolution $1024\times 1024$, and then fed to ViT to obtain a $C\times H\times W$ image embedding.
-There are three varians of ViT, namely ViT-H, ViT-L, and ViT-B. In this paper, we apply ViT-B, which C, H, and W are 256, 64, and 64, respectively.
+Given an image $\bm{I}$ of arbitrary size, it is first rescaled and padded to resolution $1024\times 1024$, and then fed to ViT to obtain an image embedding.
+There are three variants of ViT, namely ViT-H, ViT-L, and ViT-B. In this paper, we apply ViT-B to extract image features.
 For the prompt encoder, there are two types of prompt methods: sparse (points, boxes, text) and dense (masks).
-Sparse prompts are encoded as position encodings and added to learnable positional embeddings, while dense prompts are added to image embeddings through operations such as convolution.
-In this paper, we use boxes as user prompts for fine-tuning.
-The image encoder and prompt encoder can be represented as follows,
+Sparse prompts are encoded as positional embeddings and added to learnable positional embeddings, while dense prompts are added to image embeddings through operations such as convolution.
+In this paper, to fine-tune SAM more efficiently, we extract bounding boxes from the ground truth shadow masks as sparse prompts.
+To simulate user interaction as closely as possible, we analyze the rules for extracting the bounding boxes and provide a detailed description in Section~\ref{how_to_finetune}.
+For the mask decoder, it is utilized to aggregate features from the image encoder and the prompt encoder and produces the final output.